 In India, harvest festivals are celebrated to please the god and goddess of agriculture, seek divine blessings for agricultural prosperity, and pray for household opulence.
 The festival is called different names in different states of India – Pongal in Tamil Nadu, Nabanna in Bengal, Bihu in Assam, Lohri & Baisakhi in Punjab and Onam in Kerala.
 The harvest festival is a religious cum cultural cum culinary celebration in the agrarian society of India.

-Onam festival of Kerala is scheduled to be celebrated on August 28, 2015.
+Onam festival of Kerala is scheduled to be celebrated from August 25 till September 6, 2017.
 The ‘Malay’ people of Kerala are busy preparing for the celebration.
 Fly to Kerala and you will surely feel the aura of this upcoming festival in the air all over.
 The state, as popularly known as God’s Own Country, showcases its cultural best on 10 days of the festivity.
 Some NRIs born and brought up in the US and Canada are not familiar with the ways of Onam festival celebration in Kerala.

 Some legends – historical and mythological – are associated with the origin of Onam harvest festival.
 So, the festivity is a celebration of the Malay community’s faith in the legends, and their unique cultural identity too.
 Indian Eagle shares some interesting details and visuals of Onam Festival in Kerala.